weimer-coders/is-this-true-bot/README.md

 # Is This True Bot
-A simple bot that responds to tweets with potential fact checks.
+A simple bot that responds to Tweets with potential fact checks.

 ## Installing a Development Copy